 [scroll over photographs for time stamps]

-Not wanting to propagate our useless predictions, the Durham duo resolved not to feed reporters any quotes worth repeating.
+Not wanting to propagate our useless predictions, we resolved not to feed reporters any quotes worth repeating.
 We did have a fun chat with Slate’s Emma Roller, who included us in her blog post on SCOTUS campers.

 A real Saturnalia at First Street.

 Most everyone was still awake around 2 A.M.

 Around 2:30 A.M., cameras began setting up for the morning news, and they never really left.
 One station recorded the same ten-second DOMA segment over and over.
 And over.
 It really started to grind, as did the random guffaws.
 With these critically important disturbances and the occasional bathroom commute, I managed a few hours of torpor, but no real sleep.